 - When kneading by hand, knead and work the dough on the counter.
 The goal is to make it smooth; you’ll need to move your hands quickly as the dough is sticky.
 Once it’s soft, add the olive oil.
 But avoid using oil or water excessively when kneading the dough.
 It helps the cooking process.

-Step-3 Rest dough for proofing
+Step-3 Rest the dough for proofing

 - Place the dough under a bowl for about 15 minutes.
 This will make the gluten stronger.
 Afterward, cover your hands in olive oil and pull the dough up from the sides.
 Make a ball, and you’ll see how smooth it is!